Texture Memory-Augmented Deep Patch-Based Image Inpainting: Methodology

 The normalization of $\phi(p_t^j)$ removes the influence of the norm value on learning such specific similarity.
 The output of the non-local module is normalized by a softmax function to establish the correspondence $\mathcal{S}$ between every patch in $\{p_s\}$ and in $\mathcal{T}$.

-2) \textit{Sampling} -- Previous works with memory pool~\cite{voigtlaender2019feelvos,wu2019long} predict softmax value to form the pool in a weighted-sum manner.
+\textbf{Differentiable Sampling.} Previous works with memory pool~\cite{voigtlaender2019feelvos,wu2019long} predict softmax value to form the pool in a weighted-sum manner.
 However, an interpolation of different textures prevents one from generating meaningful textures as the weighted sum would result in blurry outputs.
 In our approach, for each patch $p_s$, we sample $\mathbb{N}_c$ texture patches $p_c\in\mathcal{T}_c$ from $\mathcal{T}$ as candidates.
 These patches are regarded as those that are most similar to the coarse patch $p_s$, yet contain diverse and rich priors on textures.
 In Fig.~\ref{fig:framework}, we use an example patch with solid red bounding box to show the retrieval procedure.

-\textbf{Differentiable Sampling.} It is known that the sampling operation prevents gradients from having a direct path in back-propagation.
+It is known that the sampling operation prevents gradients from having a direct path in back-propagation.
 Inspired by Binary Network~\cite{courbariaux2016binarized}, we formulate a discrete weighted sum to ensure that the output in the forward path is the exact patch we need.
 Meanwhile, a soft value will be adopted in the back-propagation.
 Suppose the obtained similarity vector is $\mathcal{S}\in \mathbb{R}^{1\times \mathbb{N}_{pool}}$.
 To sample the $i$-th patch from $\mathcal{T}$, we first construct an indicating vector $\mathbf{1}_i\in \mathbb{R}^{1\times\mathbb{N}_{pool}}$, in which only the $i$-th index is 1 and the others are 0.
+The $i$-th index in $\mathbf{1}_i$ indicates the patches with top scores or ranks.
 We can obtain the exact $i$-th patch $p_i^s$ from $\mathcal{T}$ through Eq.~\eqref{eq:sample}, where $\otimes$ denotes a weighted-sum operation and \texttt{detach} indicates variables that do not require gradient in the back-propagation process.

 The back-propagation through our sampling function is as